AbhishekChowdhury1312/AES-128-encryption-implementation-using-verilog/README.md

 Subsequent Words: The remaining three words (W[1], W[2], and W[3]) are simply copied from the previous round.
 Iteration: This process is repeated for a total of 11 rounds, generating 12 round keys in total

 6. State Machine: There are 5 states.
-They are IDLE, addRoundKey, subBytes, shiftRows, mixColumns IDLE : It is initial state of the state machine
+They are IDLE, addRoundKey, subBytes, shiftRows, mixColumns
+  IDLE : It is initial state of the state machine
   addRoundKey: Mixes the data with the round key to make it more difficult to analyze and decrypt
   subBytes: For substituting byte from previously defined S-box
   shiftRows: Cyclically shift each row of the state to the left.
-The number of positions shifted depends on the row. mixColumns:Perform a matrix multiplication on each column of the state.
+The number of positions shifted depends on the row.
+  mixColumns:Perform a matrix multiplication on each column of the state.

+Addroundkey is run once at the beginning and once after each round, so a total of 11 times.
+Shiftrows and byte substituitions are run for 10 times for 10 rounds.
+The mix column is ignored in the final round, so it is run 9 times.

 note: In the final round, which is round 11 including the initial addRoundKey operation, mixColumns operation is ignored.